 Area of expertise: cardiovascular disease in pregnancy and postpartum is one of her main areas of clinical and pathophysiological research

 Karl Swedberg is Senior Professor of Medicine, Sahlgrenska Academy, University of Gothenburg, Sweden and Professor of Cardiology, National Heart and Lung Institute, Imperial College, London.
 His research interests include beta-blockers and angiotensin-converting enzyme inhibitors (ACEIs) and their effects on heart failure (HF) and myocardial infarction (MI), neuroendocrine activation in HF and the treatment of chronic HF.
 Professor Swedberg was the first to report on the survival benefits of a beta-blocker (1979), ACEI (1987) and angiotensin receptor blocker (2003) in chronic HF.
 He has published widely, including over 320 original research papers and 25 textbook chapters.
+Professor Swedberg was included in the 2016 listing of Highly Cited Researchers by Thomson-Reuters.
 In addition, he has been a steering committee member for numerous outcome trials in HF and MI and is a member of the Executive Committee for the PARADIGM-HF trial.

-Professor Swedberg received the 2004 Kaufman Award from Cleveland Clinics (USA) for his HF research and the European Society of Cardiology Gold Medal 2007 for his outstanding contributions to the cardiovascular field.
+Professor Swedberg received the 2004 Kaufman Award from Cleveland Clinics (USA) for his HF research, the European Society of Cardiology Gold Medal 2007 for his outstanding contributions to the cardiovascular field and in 2016 the Lifetime Achievement Award from HFA.
 He has been an Honorary Member of the Thai Heart Association since 2007, the Swedish Society of Cardiology since 2008, and the Japan Circulatory Society since 2009.
 In addition, Professor Swedberg was Editor-in-Chief of European Journal of Heart Failure from 2005 to 2009.
 He is associate Editor of the European Heart Journal since 2012.